nickbent/covid-quebec-ontario/README.md

 The scraped data will go into `data/PROVINCE` with a timestamped file

-`data/quebec/Quebec.csv` contains all information from previous days which I got manually from the Way Back Machine.

 The visualizations are made in `notebooks/Graphing Ontario` and `notebooks/Graphing Quebec`